Burnsoft/blog/source/_posts/2011-09-19-octopress-from-a-git-slash-ruby-slash-markdown-novice-point-of-view.markdown

 5. For number 4, `git checkout source`, `git add -A`, `git commit -m 'message'` & `git push origin source`
 6. Update your site with rake generate & rake deploy.

+---

+When you do the commits from the command line Git will prompt for username and password.
+I found this work around on stackoverflow.
+Create a .netrc file in your user directory (cd~/) that contains:

+1. machine github.com
+2. login yourgithublogin
+3. password yourgithubpassword

+No more password prompts.